BazukaLindaoo/esp/README.md

     if not plr.Character then return end
     local character = plr.Character
     local rootPart = getRoot(character)
+    local head = character:FindFirstChild("Head")

-    if not rootPart then return end
+    if not rootPart or not head then return end

     local espFolder = CoreGui:FindFirstChild(plr.Name .. "_ESP")
     if espFolder then espFolder:Destroy() end